khalid-hussain/shaheen/chap1.md

 "If you consider Murad Abu Abdullah Al-Zeghel to be the last arrow in the quiver of Andalus, then, meeting him would certainly be an honor.
-The mujahideen from Granada, who have joined my ranks, have spoken highly of only a handful of people and those army generals whom I heartfully desire to meet are Moosa and Al-Zaighri and from the royal family the only person is Al-Zeghel."
+The mujahideen from Granada, who have joined my ranks, have spoken highly of only a handful of people and those army generals whom I heartfully desire to meet are Musa and Al-Zaighri and from the royal family the only person is Al-Zeghel."

-Moosa replied, "We could not bring Al-Zaighri along but if you can see past the white veil then consider Al-Zeghel right in front of you."
+Musa replied, "We could not bring Al-Zaighri along but if you can see past the white veil then consider Al-Zeghel right in front of you."

-When Badr bin Mughira looked towards Moosa's white-turbaned companion, he extended his right hand towards him and unveiled his face using his left hand.
+When Badr bin Mughira looked towards Musa's white-turbaned companion, he extended his right hand towards him and unveiled his face using his left hand.
 Al-Zeghel appeared to be about fifty years of age.
 Appearing deeply interested, he looked at Badr bin Mughira and said, "It is youth like yourself who are the